KTWO (AM): History

-KTWO is the oldest AM radio station in Wyoming.
+KTWO is the oldest commercial AM radio station in Wyoming.
 It was first authorized, as KDFN, in the summer of 1929, and made its debut broadcast on January 2, 1930.
 In 1948, the station changed its call sign to KSPR.
 In 1957 the station's owners established a TV station, KSPR-TV, operating on channel 6, but two years later the TV station was shut down, and KSPR radio was sold to the owners of TV station KTWO-TV in Casper, after which KSPR's call sign was changed to KTWO to match its new sister station.

 KDFN was initially licensed to operate on 1210 kHz.
 In 1932 the station was reassigned to 1440 kHz, and in 1941, under the provisions of the North American Regional Broadcasting Agreement, moved to 1470 kHz.
 KTWO moved to its current dial position, 1030 kHz, in 1968.